mghah/mghah.github.io/README.md

 ## DISCLAIMER
 I'm NOT a medical or healthcare professional. this is NOT medical advice.

-USE THE INFORMATION Here AT YOUR OWN RISK.
+USE THE INFORMATION HERE AT YOUR OWN RISK.
 100% OF THE LIABILITY IS YOURS.

 # Links
 [good link on masks](https://findme10.com/best-coronavirus-mask/)